The only team dynamics tool you need

 How does emotional intelligence lead to better workplace performance?

-Emotional intelligence (EQ) is the ability to recognize and manage your own emotions, as well as recognizing and understanding the emotions of others.
+Emotional intelligence (EQ) is the ability to recognize and manage your own emotions.
+It's also recognizing and understanding the emotions of others.

 How does personality affect team performance?

-Personality theory just doesn't go deep enough to explain why some people become motivated and get energy from certain environments.
-That's because motivations (typically, unlike personality) constantly change.
+Personality theory doesn't go deep enough to explain why some people become motivated and get energy from certain environments.
+That's because motivations, unlike personalities, constantly change.
 They change either very intentionally or as a result of significant emotional events throughout a person's life.

 How does office layout affect team dynamics?